See my new site at scholar.princeton.edu/bstewart

 I am a PhD student in Harvard University's Department of Government.
 My work centers on the use of statistical methods for measuring complex political and social phenomena with a particular interest in international relations.

 One of my favorite parts of research is being able to work with a diverse group of scholars.
 I am fortunate to have a number of wonderful collaborators.
 I am currently working with Molly Roberts and Dustin Tingley on developing the Structural Topic Model (STM), an unsupervised topic model geared towards inference in the social sciences.
-Our paper on using STM for analyzing open-ended survey response is forthcoming at AJPS and was recently awarded the Gosnell Prize.
+Our paper on using STM for analyzing open-ended survey response was published in the American Journal of Political Science and was awarded the Gosnell Prize for excellence in political methodology.
 I am also working on developing Consilience, an interface for computer-assisted reading (with Merce Crosas, Justin Grimmer and Gary King).
 An early summary of ongoing work with Daniel Young on measuring constitutional moments was recently published by the Yale Law Journal (see a browser of our results here).
 Brendan O'Connor and I have been working on methods for learning types of international events in large bodies of text.
 Finally, I am continuing ongoing work on transnational crime (with Paulette Lloyd and Beth Simmons).

 You can find preprints of my publications on this site and on Google Scholar.